StareInTheAir/dldu-points/README.md

 <img alt="Screenshot of the Google Docs share dialog with the 'Change to anyone with the link' button highlighted" src="docs/04-share-dialog.png" width="500" />

 - In the URL of your browsers address bar you will see the sheet id.
 You need that sheet ID during the OBS setup, so copy it now.
-It's the numbers and letters (any maybe symbols) between `spreadsheets/d/` and `/edit`:
+It's the numbers and letters (and maybe symbols) between `spreadsheets/d/` and `/edit`:

 <img alt="Screenshot of browser address bar with sheet id highlighted and selected" src="docs/02-sheet-id.png" />